ICS networks: how secure are they?

 The Operational Technology (OT) industry has a lot of surface area for attack and has mostly gone unchecked and unchallenged in their security practices.
 This piece highlights only one possible attack vector with many more viable methods available.

-As Industry 4.0 approaches and IT and OT environments converge, this sector needs more focus and support on its Cyber Security because this is a hugely lucrative and effective target for hacktivist groups trying to disrupt production, cyber-criminal groups looking to gain data to sell on the dark web or APTs to potentially undermining our Critical National Infrastructure.
+As Industry 4.0 approaches and IT and OT environments converge, this sector needs more focus and support on its Cyber Security because this is a hugely lucrative and effective target for hacktivist groups trying to disrupt production, cyber-criminal groups looking to gain data to sell on the dark web or Advanced Persistent Threats (APT) to potentially undermining our Critical National Infrastructure.

 You may also like